 …

-The Presence Bitmap is set as specified in 10.39.11.1.3.14, except that the fields other than the SMC TLVs Present field and the Extended Presence Bitmap Present field shall be set to zero.
+The Supported O-QPSK Modulation Modes field shall be set as per 10.39.11.1.3.16.

 The SMC TLVs field is the list of supported message control commands as defined in 10.39.11.1.3.2.
 This is used by the initiator to signal to responders which compact frames and which message control values it supports.

-The Supported O-QPSK Modulation Modes field shall be set as per 10.39.11.1.3.16.
+Its presence and length can be inferred from the frame length.

 10.39.11.3.2 Advertising Response Compact frame